 Twitter has seen Pepsi's new ad featuring Kendall Jenner, and Twitter has thoughts.
 Thousands of them.

 The commercial, released on Monday, features Jenner abandoning her high fashion photo shoot to join a rising protest in the streets outside.
-She makes eye contact with some guys in the crowd before strolling right up to a cop and handing him a can of soda.
+She makes eye contact with some guys in the crowd before strolling right up to a cop and handing him a can of Pepsi.
 He takes a sip and smiles, and the crowd goes wild.

-Since its release, people not shying away from sharing their disappointment on Twitter.
+Since its release, people are not shying away from sharing their disappointment on Twitter.
 While the ad was clearly an effort to portray a relevant but inoffensive message of social unity, people are calling it an inauthentic, opportunistic marketing ploy.

 One critic wrote: "@pepsi @KendallJenner please utilize a white model to appropriate and capitalize on a movement that is defined by race and racial disparity."
 Another tweeted, "So you mean to tell me this whole time all we had to do was offer a cop a Pepsi and they wouldn't kill unarmed Blacks during routine stops?"
 Many are comparing one scene in the ad to an iconic photo of Baton Rouge protester Ieshia Evans.